tomeon/nix-post-build-push/CLI.md

 The closure of the derivers of the store paths linked from within the queue directory.

+`nix-store --query --deriver [<path> ...] | xargs nix-store --query --requisites`.

+### cache

+The closure of the derivers of the store paths linked from within the queue directory, plus the closures of the derivers' output paths.

 `nix-store --query --deriver [<path> ...] | xargs nix-store --query --requisites --include-outputs`.

-### cache

-The union of the binary and source closures.

 ## --config-file &lt;path>